-No single activity at North Georgia Technical College requires more time or is given higher priority than advising and career exploration.
+No single activity at North Georgia Technical College requires more time or is given higher priority than student advising.
 It is the responsibility of North Georgia Technical College to inform students about existing academic options and to assist them in making decisions about how they can best use the college to facilitate their growth and development.
-Students are encouraged to meet with their advisors as often as needed.
+Students are assigned an advisor and are encouraged to meet with them as often as needed.
 Students should consult posted schedules of faculty office hours and make appointments when possible.

 Advisors will assist students with the selection of courses.
-It is the responsibility of the student, however, to follow the correct course of study to ensure qualification for the diploma or other credentials sought.
-All enrolled students who plan to return the following term must meet with their advisors prior to registering using BannerWeb.
+However, it is the responsibility of the student to follow the correct course of study to ensure qualification for the diploma or other credentials sought.
+All enrolled students who plan to return the following term must meet with their advisor prior to registering using BannerWeb.
+Advisors will issue an alternate PIN number for students to use in the registration process.
 Returning students who do not pre-register may find sections of courses filled and unavailable.
+Current students who choose not to register before the end of the term are required to pay the late registration fee for the upcoming term.
 New student advisement days are held prior to the beginning of each term.
+New students may also register with a Career Planner in the Student Affairs Department.
 Payment of all balances must be made by the payment deadline or the registration will be cancelled.